CleanestMink126/Project1BruckerSteelman/reports/draft_final_report.md

 #### Conclusion

 Kleineberg et al. explore participatory greedy routing and find that the system has a bistable property, reaching a successful or unsuccessful state dependent on the payoff and initial proportion of cooperating nodes.
-We replicate their findings, and find that the model of message routing studied by Kleineberg et al. is an abstraction that, although interesting, doesn't map very well to reality.
+We replicate their findings, concluding that the model of message routing studied by Kleineberg et al. is an abstraction that, although interesting, doesn't map very well to reality.
 In the proposed example of IoT devices, their method of determining defector status through looking at neighbors is not accurate for IoT networks, which are more concerned with personal payoff.
 Instead, defection based on individual payoff better simulates the behavior of nodes in this network.
 After simulating the same situations with this new method of defecting, we find that the system loses some of its bistability; when nodes are no longer looking to their neighbors, the system loses the "avalanche effect" of a few nodes choosing to cooperate or defect.
 This yields results more grounded in the reality of how IoT devices behave.

 #### Annotated Bibliography